AlexanderAberg/the-fancy-cinema-castle/README.md

 - Wireframe - From Balsamiq
 - Flowchart - Lucid Charts
 - Favicons - Icon from Freepik and generated with Favicon.io
+- Responsive mockup - Generated at  ui.dev/amiresponsive
-- Mockup - Generated at amiresponsive
+- Colour generator mockup - Generated at coolors.co
 - Google Devtools - to check responsiveness and to check Lighthouse for Accessibility
 - GitHub - for storing the project and to get to the deployed version, also for User Stories with Kanban
 - Heroku - For deploying the project